hmcts/ccd-docker/README.md

 ```

 ### NOTE:
-For running functional test cases, initial user and role creation can be done by executing the following script:
+For running functional test cases,

+A. Initial user and role creation can be done by executing the following script:

 ccd-docker$ ./bin/create-initial-roles-and-users.sh

+#####B. Before running CCD Data Store tests, execute the CCD Definition store test cases first so that case definitions are loaded from CCD_CNP_27.xlsx.

 ### 6. Import case definition